When the Fork Forks: What You Need to Know as Bitcoin Cash Goes to War

 Around 16:40 UTC tomorrow, November 15, 2018, the Bitcoin Cash network is set to undergo another hard fork upgrade.
 But contention about this upgrade has left the Bitcoin Cash ecosystem divided, which could once again lead to a split into multiple projects and coins.

-Here’s what you need to know to get up to speed.
+Here’s what you need to know about the upcoming Bitcoin Cash fork to get up to speed.

 As a quick reminder, what is Bitcoin Cash again?